nioc/web-music-player/API.md

 The API returns:
 - 200 with an array of the tracks included in user's playlist,
 - 204 if there is no track in user's playlist,
+- 400 if user identifier `userId` is missing
+- 401 if authorization token is missing or invalid,
+- 403 if the requester is not the playlist owner,
 - 404 if the user is not known.

 #### Add a track in a user's playlist